Global Legal Studies LLB Honours

 Course overview

-The challenges the world faces need global responses.
+The challenges the world is facing need global responses.
 From climate change to technological innovations, legal systems are adapting to address issues that transcend domestic borders.

-On our Global Legal Studies LLB you'll develop an understanding of the complexities of law in a global context.
+Our Global Legal Studies LLB equips you with the knowledge to tackle these issues and understand the complexities of law in a global context.

-In addition to developing a strong grounding in the UK legal system, you'll develop a foundation in comparative law techniques, and an understanding of EU law, international law and its institutions.
+You’ll develop a strong grounding in the UK legal system and comparative law techniques, as well as EU and international law and its institutions.

 - Global intellectual property law